ioannisspy/ioannisspy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Introduction/Bio"
+title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my webpage.
+Welcome to my webpage!
 ====